+development that variate are as former to (in minimum of definition).

 Balance at December 31, 2008 \$ 56

 Realized and unrealized (losses), net (33)

-Purchases, net -
+Purchases, net

 Balance at March 31, 2009 \$ 23

-Unrealized (losses) included in earnings

-related to investments still held at reporting date \$ (33)
+Unrealized (losses) included in earnings related to investments still held at reporting date \$ (33)

-Total realized and unrealized gains and losses recorded for Level 3 investments are reported in "Revenues - Investment Management" in the consolidated statements of operations.
+Total realized and unrealized gains and losses recorded for Level 3 investments are reported in net gain from investment activities in the consolidated statements of operations.